-Whilst you’re waiting for your meal it is worth taking a look around at the incredible art on display, all of which makes dining at the tri palm springs a complete sensory experience.
+Whilst you’re waiting for your meal, it is worth taking a look around at the incredible art on display, all of which makes dining at the tri palm springs a complete sensory experience.

-If you’re not familiar the concept is both simple and surprisingly fun.
-As a group you enter a room, and you have 60 minutes to solve a range of clues to get out.
+If you’re not familiar, the concept is both simple and surprisingly fun.
+As a group, you enter a room, and you have 60 minutes to solve a range of clues to get out.
 All escape rooms have different themes, and the activities may include finding and using objects within the room, as well as solving riddles and answering questions.

 Trust us.
 We questioned if this would be a good idea as well, but had the best time – loved the challenge and bonding experience.
 Whether you are heading as a couple or larger group, the team here can suggest the best room for you to test your skills at!

-Every Friday and Saturday night you will find the world-famous James ‘Gypsy’ Haake!
+Every Friday and Saturday night, you will find the world-famous James ‘Gypsy’ Haake!
 Sit in and grab a cocktail for the exceptional celebrity impersonation show and see how long it takes you to guess the character.
-Food and drinks are served from 6.30pm with the show starting at 8 pm which makes Oscar’s a great evening of entertainment.
+Food and drinks are served from 6.30 pm with the show starting at 8 pm, which makes Oscar’s a great evening of entertainment.

 There are some amazing clubhouse exteriors which just out from the sides of the building.
-Carefully selected colour schemes and intriguing positioning mean that you’ll constantly feel like you’re sitting in a curated art piece.
+Carefully selected color schemes and intriguing positioning mean that you’ll constantly feel like you’re sitting in a curated art piece.
 Your Instagram feed will thank you.

 The renovation of the hotel was directed by Commune, an architectural firm famous for transforming old 20th-century spaces into luxurious 21st-century accommodation.
-There are of course nods to the building’s foundations, with bare stone walls and slanted ceilings of the golden age of America, but the other overall feeling is of something completely different.
+There are, of course, nods to the building’s foundations, with bare stone walls and slanted ceilings of the golden age of America, but the other overall feeling is of something completely different.